Is your pet in pain?

 Animals feel pain in many of the same ways that people do but are masters at hiding it.
 Pain can result from trauma, surgery, arthritis or disease, such as Lyme disease.

 Sometimes the only sign of arthritis pain in a cat will be not jumping as high.
-Signs may be subtle or not present at all, so it’s important to observe your pet regularly and notice any changes from the norm.
+Signs may be subtle or not present at all, so it is important to observe your pet regularly and try to notice any changes from the norm.

 In thinking about pain in pets, we should think of ourselves.
-If something is likely to cause you pain, it is should cause your pet pain as well.
-Just because an animal acts “normal” after a traumatic episode, injury or surgery, doesn’t mean she’s not in pain.
+If something is likely to cause you pain, it is almost certain to cause your pet pain as well.
+Just because an animal acts “normal” after a traumatic episode, injury or surgery, does not mean she is not in pain.

-Animals are programmed to hide pain, especially cats and small mammals.
+Animals are programmed in nature to hide pain, especially cats and small mammals.
 Treating pain it is still very important in these animals.